raspberrypilearning/mood-indicator/en/step_4.md

 You could use:
 + One button for each mood
 + A single button to move to the next mood
++ Two socket to pin jumper wires that you can connect to a crafted button or switch
 + A potentiometer to select the mood depending on the dial position

 You will also need two socket-socket jumper wires for each button or three socket-to-socket wires for a potentiometer.